FillemcDille/BankID/README.md

 C#
 localStorage for saving data
 Visual Studio
+Blazor WebAssembly was chosen to demonstrate modern client-side C# development, enabling a full single-page application without a backend server.”

 -- Features --
 PIN Lock: Simple Startup Screen that requires a PIN to unlock app